 With a social work background and experience as a practitioner in acute adult mental health services, her strengths lie in applying qualitative, reflexive and participatory research methods to produce research outcomes that are directly relevant to practice.

-I have extensive undergraduate teaching experience in the Social Sciences, with a particular focus in Social Work, ethics and reflective practice, and research methods.
+Sacha has extensive undergraduate teaching experience in the social sciences, with a particular focus in social work, mental health and social and emotional wellbeing, ethics and reflective practice, and research methods.

 While there has been extensive research on the health and social and emotional well-being (SEWB) of Aboriginal women in prison, there are few qualitative studies where incarcerated Aboriginal women have been directly asked about their health, SEWB, and health care experiences.
 Using an Indigenous research methodology and SEWB framework, this article presents the findings of 43 interviews with incarcerated Aboriginal women in New South Wales, Australia.
 Drawing on the interviews, we found that Aboriginal women have holistic conceptualizations of their health and SEWB that intersect with the SEWB of family and community.
 Women experience clusters of health problems that intersect with intergenerational trauma, perpetuated and compounded by ongoing colonial trauma including removal of children.
 Women are pro-active about their health but encounter numerous challenges in accessing appropriate health care.
 These rarely explored perspectives can inform a reframing of health and social support needs of incarcerated Aboriginal women establishing pathways for healing.

-Kendall, S, Redshaw, S, Ward, S, Wayland, S & Sullivan, E 2018, 'Systematic review of qualitative evaluations of reentry programs addressing problematic drug use and mental health disorders amongst people transitioning from prison to communities.', Health & justice, vol. 6.View/Download from: UTS OPUS or Publisher's site
+Kendall, S, Redshaw, S, Ward, S, Wayland, S & Sullivan, E 2018, 'Systematic review of qualitative evaluations of reentry programs addressing problematic drug use and mental health disorders amongst people transitioning from prison to communities.', Health & justice, vol. 6.View/Download from: Publisher's site

 The paper presents a systematic review and metasynthesis of findings from qualitative evaluations of community reentry programs.
 The programs sought to engage recently released adult prison inmates with either problematic drug use or a mental health disorder.Seven biomedical and social science databases, Cinahl, Pubmed, Scopus, Proquest, Medline, Sociological abstracts and Web of Science and publisher database Taylor and Francis were searched in 2016 resulting in 2373 potential papers.
 Abstract reviews left 140 papers of which 8 were included after detailed review.
 Major themes and subthemes were identified through grounded theory inductive analysis of results from the eight papers.
 Of the final eight papers the majority (6) were from the United States.
 In total, the papers covered 405 interviews and included 121 (30%) females and 284 (70%) males.Findings suggest that the interpersonal skills of case workers; access to social support and housing; and continuity of case worker relationships throughout the pre-release and post-release period are key social and structural factors in program success.Evaluation of community reentry programs requires qualitative data to contextualize statistical findings and identify social and structural factors that impact on reducing incarceration and improving participant health.
 These aspects of program efficacy have implications for reentry program development and staff training and broader social and health policy and services.